Forgot Your Password?

 New to Prescription Hope?

-Home » Blog & News » What is the Somogyi Effect?
+Home » Diabetes » What is the Somogyi Effect?
 Symptoms, Causes and Prevention

 What is the Somogyi Effect?
 The Somogyi effect is named after Michael Somogyi, who was considered an expert in diabetes and gave the first insulin treatment to a child during 1922 in the U.S. When blood sugar levels become low, hormones will kick in that raise your blood sugar.
 The rebound of blood sugar can leave a person with diabetes with hyperglycemia.
 This event is known as the Somogyi effect.